AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/10_object_literal_upgrades.md

-# Chapter 10: Object literal upgrades
+# Chapter 10: object literal upgrades

-In this article we will look at the many upgrades brought by ES6 to the **Object literal** notation.
+In this chapter we'll look at the many upgrades brought by ES6 to the **object literal** notation.

 &nbsp;